Car Accident Attorneys in Birmingham, Alabama

 2. Call the police.

 Your safest bet is to call 911 immediately after an accident and request that the police come to the scene.
-If there are no injuries, you may have to wait a long time or the police might not come, but there will still be a record of the call.
 If the police do show up, getting a police report filed is the best way to have an official record of the accident, which is something generally used by insurance companies to determine fault.

 3. Get medical treatment.